oasis-tcs/openc2-transf-mqtt/transf-mqtt-v1.0.md

 The OpenC2 Language Specification defines the `from` and `to` fields in OpenC2 messages as strings containing "Authenticated identifier of the creator of or authority for execution of a message."
-No definition is provided regarding the content of the `from` and `to` strings.
+No further definition is provided regarding the content of the `from` and `to` strings.
 The examples in this Appendix populate these fields with notional Producer and Consumer email addresses for convenience and readability.

 > **EDITOR'S NOTE:** Example message creation and presentation
 > format are work-in-progress.
 The editor welcomes